Submissions

 Authors must provide footnotes, not endnotes.

-The referencing system should comply with the Chicago Manual of Style and in-text-citation.
+The referencing system should conform to the Chicago Manual of Style and use in-text citation.
 See examples for different kinds of sources here.

 • Modern secondary literature should follow the “Author-Date-Page” system, for example: (Smith 2019, 30–50).